solita/solita.github.com/_posts/2020-12-22-aws-antipatterns.md

 ## Conclusion

-For each antipattern, there's a cure.
+For each antipattern, there's mitigation.
 If you build it in your development process, from the very beginning, life will be much better for you.
-Some of these are impossible to solve on very high and abstract levels, so are best taken care of by empowered DevOps teams that want to carry the responsibility of not only building the services but making sure they run smoothly as well.
+Some of these are impossible to solve on very high and abstract levels, so are best-taken care of by empowered DevOps teams that want to carry the responsibility of not only building the services but making sure they run smoothly as well.

 So remember a lot of acronyms and concepts: Do IaC and POLP, limit the Blast Radius.